hannahbultmann/hannahbultmann/README.md

 # 👋 Hi, I'm Hannah
-- 👩‍🎓 A sociology student at Bielefeld University
+- 👩‍🎓 A sociology and computational linguistics student at Bielefeld University
 - 📗 An Editor of the student magazine ✨<b>soz</b>usagen✨ at the Faculty of Sociology

 ## I'm interested in...